-No stable orthography or unique writing system
+no stable orthography or unique writing system

-Limited or no presence on the internet
+limited or no presence on the internet

-No or only little linguistic expertise
+no or only little linguistic expertise

-Limited electronic resources for NLP tasks like annotated (monolingual) data corpora, transcribed speech data, bilingual dictionaries, vocabulary lists, etc.
+limited electronic resources for NLP tasks like annotated (monolingual) data corpora, transcribed speech data, bilingual dictionaries, vocabulary lists, etc.

 Under-resourced languages are often also referred to as less-resourced languages, low-density languages, low-data languages, or resource-poor languages.
 It is important to differentiate between under-resourced languages and minority languages.
-The latter refers to languages which are only spoken by a minority of people but might still be well-resourced.
-One example of a minority language would for instance be the Catalan language.
+The latter refers to languages that are only spoken by a minority of people but might still be well-resourced.
+One example of a minority language would be the Catalan language.

-When collecting data, one major challenge for under-resourced languages is that there is usually a gap between language experts (i.e., the people who speak that language) and the technology experts (i.e., the people developing a system).
+When collecting data, one major challenge for under-resourced languages is that there is usually a gap between language experts (i.e., the people who speak that language) and technology experts (i.e., the people developing a system).
 In many cases, it can be very difficult to find native speakers who also have the technical skills to build an NLP system in their language.
 Another problem is that most under-resourced languages are not described well in linguistic literature.